Optimal Dynamics nabs $22M for AI-powered freight logistics

 Optimal Dynamics, a New York-based startup applying AI to shipping logistics, today announced it has closed an $18.4 million round led by Bessemer Venture Partners.
 Optimal Dynamics says the funds will be used to more than triple its 25-person team and support engineering efforts, as well as bolstering sales and marketing departments.

-Last-mile delivery logistics tends to be the most expensive and time-consuming part of the shipping process.
+Last-mile delivery logistics tend to be the most expensive and time-consuming part of the shipping process.
 According to one estimate, last-mile costs account for 53% of total shipping costs and 41% of total supply chain costs.
 With the rise of ecommerce in the U.S., retail providers are increasingly focusing on fulfilment and distribution at the lowest cost.
 Particularly in the construction industry, the pandemic continues to disrupt wholesalers — a 2020 Statista survey found that 73% of buyers and users of freight transportation and logistics services experienced an impact on their operations.

 Founded in 2016, Optimal Dynamics offers a platform that taps AI to generate shipment plans likely to be profitable — and on time.
-The fruit of nearly 40 years of R&D at Princeton, the company’s product generates simulations for freight transportation, enabling logistics companies to answer questions about what equipment they should buy, how many drivers they need, daily dispatching, load acceptance, and more.
+The fruit of nearly 40 years of R&D at Princeton University, the company’s product generates simulations for freight transportation, enabling logistics companies to answer questions about what equipment they should buy, how many drivers they need, daily dispatching, load acceptance, and more.

 Simulating logistics